-Repatriation of Aboriginal & Torres Strait Islander human remains
+Repatriation of Aboriginal Peoples & Torres Strait Islanders ancestral remains

-Aboriginal People and Torres Strait Islanders want the Human Remains of their Ancestors returned to country.
+Aboriginal Peoples and Torres Strait Islanders want their Ancestral Remains returned to country.

 Between 1870 and 1970 the remains of many beloved Ancestors were collected by Queensland Museum and other institutions and individuals.
-As well as Human Remains, burial goods and Secret Sacred Objects were collected and often used for scientific research or for public education and display.
+As well as Ancestral Remains, Burial Goods and Secret and/or Sacred Objects were collected and often used for scientific research or for public education and display.

 This was done without the permission of the people and without regard to Aboriginal and Torres Strait Islander laws and customs.

 Many of the Ancestors were originally buried with much ceremony and respect to ensure continued journeys.
 Others were taken before such ceremony could be completed.
 The removal of their remains disrupted their journeys and brought sorrow and suffering to people and spirit.